docker/docs/storage/storagedriver/select-storage-driver.md

-If multiple storage drivers are supported in your kernel, Docker has a prioritized list of which storage driver to use if no storage driver is explicitly configured, assuming that the that storage driver meets the prerequisites.
+If multiple storage drivers are supported in your kernel, Docker has a prioritized list of which storage driver to use if no storage driver is explicitly configured, assuming that the storage driver meets the prerequisites.

 Use the storage driver with the best overall performance and stability in the most usual scenarios.